Mama-Sia always gets asked how her wonderful 100% pure Shea Butter is made.

 After the Shea nut fruit has finished roasting, the mixture is placed back into the pestles and grounded into a smooth consistency paste.
 The paste is mixed by hand with small amounts of water.
 This separates out the butter oils from the fruit.
 As the oil curds rise, they are scooped out.

-Then, they are squeezed to remove any excess water.
+They are then squeezed to remove any excess water.

 Next, the fresh curds are placed in large pots and melted slowly over fires.
 The melted curds are slowly boiled to remove any leftover water.